 NEA recommends applying mosquito repellents to protect oneself from mosquito bites.
 Essential oils of tea tree, eucalyptus, lavender etc. are effective oils that repel mosquitoes.
 Frequent application of essential oils is required especially if you stay in one of the identified dengue clusters.
 Also, use spatial mosquito repellents or mosquito coils in well-ventilated areas at home.

 - Practise personal preventive measures

 Mosquitoes trace the path of a human by detecting their heat and sweat.
-So, it is important to take shower regularly to keep yourself clean and smell-free.
+So, it is important to take shower regularly to keep yourself clean and odour-free.
 Also, wear long clothes that cover all parts of your body to prevent mosquito bites during the day and night.

 - Use professional pest control services

 NEA has taken necessary steps to fumigate and spray insecticides in public areas and HDB premises.
 They also conduct regular inspections and indoor misting at homes.
-However, if you live in a private condo or a landed property, you are advised to seek professional pest control services to alleviate the potential threat of mosquitoes breeding in and around your house.
+However, if you live in a private condo or landed property, you are advised to seek professional pest control services to alleviate the potential threat of mosquitoes breeding in and around your house.
 Sendhelper offers expert pest control services in Singapore not only to get rid of mosquitoes but also termites, cockroaches, ants, bugs etc. It is important to keep our surroundings clean and tidy in these times of multiple health crises.